 - Tomato Tobacco Mosaic – The plant is stunted with patchy yellow and bright green leaves

 - Verticillium Wilt – Plants wilt despite proper watering

-While disease is a common reason for tomato plants dying, disease is not the only thing that can kill tomato plants.
+While disease is a common reason for tomato plants dying, disease isn’t the only thing that can kill tomato plants.
 Environmental issues, such as a lack of water, too much water, poor soil and too little light can also cause tomato plants to fail and die.

 When a tomato plant is under watered or over watered, it reacts the same way.
 It will develop yellow leaves and will look wilted.
-The best way to determine if you are under watering or ever watering to examine the soil.
-If it is dry, dusty and cracked, then it is likely your tomato plants are not getting enough water.
+The best way to determine if you are under watering or over watering is to examine the soil.
+If it is dry, dusty and cracked, then it’s likely your tomato plants aren’t getting enough water.
 If, on the other hand, your tomato plants are in standing water or if the soil seems swampy, the plants may be overwatered.